DSC-BVP/OpenSourceForAll/README.md

 To contribute to this repository, we encourage you to follow the following format -

 1. Make a file following the given format:
-<YourName>.<fileExtension> //fileExtension can be - cpp, py, c, java depending upon which language you choose to code in
+<YourName>.<fileExtension> (fileExtension can be - cpp, py, c, java depending upon which language you choose to code in)
-# Note that you may use any language you are comfortable in to do the same.
+Note that you may use any language you are comfortable in to do the same.

 2. Open this file in a code editor of your choice
 3. Make a basic program to print - # What you love about OpenSource.